 It’s a Snap!
 Digital Photography

-It’s clear everyone loves to snap pictures!
 We’ll focus on how a camera works, spotting interesting subjects, and the steps to compose and expose quality photos.
 Bring a digital camera or a device with one built in.
 Experienced participants will develop and practice advanced techniques.
-By the end you’ll be ready to exhibit your photo gallery!
 Instructor: JJ Prior.
-Afternoons, July 23 – 27.
+Afternoons, July 22 – 26.

-Have fun building with LEGO® while learning teamwork and basic engineering skills, including reading diagrams, designing, testing, and measuring results.
+Have fun building with LEGO® while learning teamwork and basic engineering skills.
 Build and motorize simple machines and create vehicles with steering, gears, and axles.
 Instructor: Nancy Greene.
 Mornings, July 15 – 19 and Instructor: Sam Sintros, Afternoons, August 5 - 9.

 Like LEGO® Adventures Team A, we’ll learn basic engineering skills, but our projects will be different.
 This is an ideal class for children who took LEGO® last year or would like to take more than one LEGO® class this summer.
 Instructor: Nancy Greene.
 Afternoons, July 15 – 19 and Instructor: Sam Sintros, Mornings, August 5 - 9.